keptn/lifecycle-toolkit/README.md

 After the Post-Deployment checks, SLOs can be validated using an interface for retrieving SLI data from a provider, e.g, [Prometheus](https://prometheus.io/).
 Finally, Keptn Lifecycle Controller exposes Metrics and Traces of the whole Deployment cycle with [OpenTelemetry](https://opentelemetry.io/).

+## How it works

+The following sections will provide insights on each component of the Keptn Lifecycle controller in terms of their purpose, responsibility, and communication with other components.
+Furthermore, there will be a description on what CRD they monitor and a general overview of their fields.

+### Webhook

+The mutating webhook works only on resources that have Keptn annotations.
+The mutation consists in changing the scheduler used for the deployment with the Keptn Scheduler.
+The webhook should be as fast as possible and should not create/change any resource.

+### Scheduler

+tbd

+### Application

+tbd

+### Workload

+tbd

+### Task

+tbd

 ## How to use

 TBD